Assassin010/AWS-Lambda-and-DynamoDB-to-retrieve-secrets-stored-in-AWS-Secrets-Manager-using-Terraform/README.md

 Deployment Steps: In your terminal Run these commands below (-)

--Terraform init
+1. Terraform init

 Initialize a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 It is safe to run this command multiple times.

--Terraform plan
+2. Terraform plan

 The terraform plan command lets you to preview the actions Terraform would take to modify your infrastructure, or save a speculative plan which you can apply later.

--Terraform apply-auto-approve To deploy the infra
+3. Terraform apply-auto-approve To deploy the infra

 TEST event creation